T. Ganapati Sastri

 While touring Kerala searching for Sanskrit manuscripts, he came across a palm-leaf codex in Malayalam in a village near Trivandrum.
 Although they carried no name, he deduced based on internal evidence that they were by the same author, and concluded that they were the lost plays of Bhasa.
 This produced a sensation in the scholarly world, and Ganapati Sastri's work was widely applauded.
 This has been considered "the most important event in the twentieth century Sanskrit literary scholarship".

 He was involved in bringing to light several other Sanskrit works as well.
 He discovered and edited the Trivandrum edition of the Arthashastra in 1924–25, with a Sanskrit commentary by himself.
 He pointed out that the name was more likely Kauṭalya, which has since been supported by other scholars.
 Sastri, was awarded the degree of Doctor of Philosophy by University of Tübingen, Germany for his edition of Bhasa plays.

 He also wrote Bharatanuvarnana, a history of India.

 Sastri's contribution to architectural text is notable.
 His presentation of MayaMata is one of the rare texts to be found on the ancient Vedic text.
 His work has been further translated, interpreted and built upon by many authors, including Bruno Dagens.

+He is known to have read and mastered 4 vedas.
+There is a family legend about him which was passed down from generations to generations within his family.
+According to that, there was one such time when he actually called upon one of Saptha Kannis to earth.